 School of Medicine uses Echo360 lecture recording systems in several classrooms:

-Echo360 records a presenter’s voice and synchronizes computer images, such as PowerPoint slides, with the presentation.
+Echo360 can record a presenter’s voice over their presentation slides.
 Video of the presenter can also be included, but is optional.
-During playback of a recording, a viewer can quickly skip to any point in the presentation by clicking or dragging in the video’s progress bar.
+During playback of a recording, a viewer can quickly skip forward or backward to any point in the presentation by clicking or dragging in the video’s progress bar.

-Almost all M1 and M2 lectures in KMSB and Baruch auditoriums are recorded.
+Most M1 and M2 lectures in MMEC are recorded.
 Lecture recordings are created so students who have missed a class have the opportunity to review missed material.
 Many students also use the recordings as study material before tests.

-For more information about lecture recording, or to arrange a recording session, please contact email@example.com.
+For more information on lecture recording, or to arrange a recording session, please contact email@example.com.
 Scheduling is dependent on room availability.